Christopher Larkin (composer): Career

 Larkin composed the score for the web series Wastelander Panda: Exile, released in 2014 as a second set of three 10-minute episodes.

 He knew Ari Gibson, the director of Team Cherry, prior to starting work on their game, Hollow Knight, which was released in 2017.
 He found out about the project when it was still a Kickstarter and decided to send in a demo for the project.
 He then worked with Team Cherry to produce a full soundtrack for the game, and it was released in 2017 to critical acclaim.

 He later continued his collaboration with Team Cherry, by composing the soundtrack for Hollow Knights sequel, Hollow Knight: Silksong.

 In 2021 Larkin composed the music for the video game TOHU.

 He works as a professional composer and sound designer for visual media such as film, TV, and video games.

 Other activities

 Larkin spoke at the High Score 2023 conference hosted by APRA AMCOS, alongside Yoko Shimomura.
+He is set to speak again at High Score 2026.